sockeqwe/AdapterDelegates/README.md

 # AdapterDelegates
 Read the motivation for this project in [my blog post](http://hannesdorfmann.com/android/adapter-delegates).

+For Kotlin, there is a convenient DSL.
+Check out that section in the documentation below.

 ## Dependencies
 This library is available on maven central: